Couples Counseling

 Not sure if couples therapy is the right starting point?

-If one of you feels uncertain about continuing the relationship while the other hopes to repair it, Discernment Counseling may be a better first step.
+If one partner feels uncertain about continuing the relationship while the other hopes to repair it, Discernment Counseling may be a better starting point.
 This short-term, structured process helps couples gain clarity about whether to work on the relationship, separate, or take more time to decide.